 The introduction of black diamonds in the late nineties has made cocktail jewelry very famous.
 The Black Diamond are even finding their place among many Hollywood celebrities, while the same goes for Swiss watches.
 And now the introduction of Icy diamonds, has the potential to follow the trail of black diamonds.
 Who may ever know what will happen?
 It all depends on how the jeweler uses it.

-Icy diamonds, unlike white diamonds, are not an excellent cut, they are made mainly in a pear shape, round shape, oval shape, and fancy rose cut shapes.
+Icy diamonds, unlike white loose diamonds, are not an excellent cut, they are made mainly in a pear shape, round shape, oval shape, and fancy rose cut shapes.
 As an icy diamond manufacturer, we have sizes from 0.30 ct to nearly 5 ct.
 Our icy diamonds come available in cloudy white, yellow, gray, red-brown, light yellow, and other colors.
 Jewelers also use them in combinations with lower quality white diamonds.

 Icy diamonds or rustic diamonds are frequently used in combination with many gemstones like ruby, sapphire and emerald.
 We manufacture many Icy diamonds.
 We often use them in single stone jewelry, together with either 925 Sterling Silver or 14K Gold.
 Artistic pattern make the ring look beautiful.
 We also use icy diamonds in diamond earrings, diamond pendants, and diamond bracelets.

 I would say we derive Natural Icy Diamonds out of Rough diamond borts.
 And they are not the main product for any diamond manufacturer, but a side product.
 We manufacture black diamonds; to create them, we need filled diamonds.
 If the specific rough diamond is empty or doesn’t reflect light or fire, we do not use it for a black diamond, however it goes into making and just rests as it is.
 In these cases, we do not do a black color enhancement on it.